Celeiro de Aruanda

 - Full trail for accountability

-How the project evolved: technical choices, what changed and why.
+The choices that unlocked the project — what existed before, what changed and why.

-Scattered spreadsheets → single database with role-based RLS
+Scattered spreadsheets → single database with role-based access

 Before